Sunday, 25 March 2018

 In Brazil, they were all quarantined against Bubonic Plague.
 They struck rocks going into Rio as they passed a French warship.
 Claude couldn’t do much for a week or so with his injured leg and was soon fed up.
 So come Saturday night, Claude lowered himself down a rope into a rowboat and deserted ship once more.
 At the sailors Boarding House he was hired by the Red Cross to drive a team of horses drawing a large wagon to collect the dead from the Yellow Fever Plague.
 He had 11 days work and chose not to be paid for it at the end.
 He was given quinine medicine.
 Claude’s limp was much better so he took on the job of house runner.
 This entailed finding sailors and getting rid of sailors for the ships lists.
 It was a hard time as so many men had died from the plague.

 After a few months, Claude shipped out on a Nova Scotia barge - the ‘Austria’ for Barbados and eventually on to Pascagoula, USA.
 Claude then picked up different jobs to pay for feed and accommodation as he worked his way around.
 He spent some time on a shrimp boat in the marshes, before heading off to New Orleans and joining a Spanish barge loaded with lumber for Argentina.

 Claude was offered a job as captain of a lumber barge and worked at that for a few weeks before realizing it was a con.
 So moving on quickly he got work building a small gauge rail line and then worked in Alabama in lumber yards and as a fireman on a locomotive until he went back to Biloxi, Mississippi for the shrimp.

-On 16th April 1910, Claude married Theodora Celeste Desperate and they had a family of four boys and two girls.
+On 16th April 1910, Claude married Theodora Celeste Desporte and they had a family of four boys and two girls.

 Claude finished up as a Paddle Boat Steamer captain on the Mississippi River.